$95M Apple Siri Settlement, Approved by Court, Resolves Class Action Lawsuit Over Alleged Privacy Violations

 Don’t miss the next class action settlement deadline.
 Sign up for ClassAction.org’s free weekly newsletter.

-The proposed class action settlement, which awaits preliminary court approval, would resolve allegations that users of Siri-enabled devices—including iPhones, iPads, Apple Watches, MacBooks, iMacs, HomePods, iPod Touches and Apple TVs—have had their private conversations recorded by Apple and shared with third parties without consent, particularly at times when Siri was activated accidentally.
+The class action settlement resolves allegations that users of Siri-enabled devices—including iPhones, iPads, Apple Watches, MacBooks, iMacs, HomePods, iPod Touches and Apple TVs—have had their private conversations recorded by Apple and shared with third parties without consent, particularly at times when Siri was activated accidentally.

-According to the plaintiffs’ motion, the proposed deal will provide relief to a class of tens of millions of consumers, with notice of the Apple Siri settlement to be sent to all purchasers and owners of Siri-enabled devices.
+According to court documents, the deal will provide relief to a class of tens of millions of consumers.

-If the deal is approved by the court, class members who submit a timely, valid claim form may be eligible to receive a pro-rated Apple Siri settlement payout based on the number of devices that experienced an unintended Siri activation, the settlement agreement says.
+Class members who submit a timely, valid claim form will receive a pro-rated Apple Siri settlement payout based on the number of devices that experienced an unintended Siri activation.

-Per the document, class members may file a claim form for up to five Siri-enabled products for which they experienced an accidental Siri activation during a private conversation, with a $20 cap per device.
-Individual Apple settlement payout amounts will increase or decrease depending on the total number of submitted claims, the agreement adds.
+Class members may file a claim form for up to five Siri-enabled products for which they experienced an accidental Siri activation during a private conversation, with a $20 cap per device.
+Individual Apple settlement payout amounts will increase or decrease depending on the total number of submitted claims.

 As part of the deal, the agreement relays, Apple has also agreed to permanently delete individual Siri audio recordings collected prior to October 2019 and publish a webpage explaining how consumers can opt in to the “Improve Siri” option on their device and what data the company stores from users who do so.